 where \(n_q\) is an additive, proper-complex Gaussian noise \(n_q \sim \calC \calN(0,\sigma^2_{n})\), \(\xvec_{m}\in\comp^{ N_t \times 1}\) is the signal transmitted by \gls{srrh}-\(m\); \(\hvec_{q,m}\in \comp^{ N_t \times 1}\) is the channel between \gls{srrh}-\(m\) and \gls{ms}-\(q\).
 We further denote

-\begin{assumption} The channels are Rayleigh, \gls{iid} block-fading.\footnote{We use the standard definition of a block-fading channel (see \citep{goldsmith2005wireless}, Ch.
-4.2); that is, a channel that remains constant during a certain time block, called the coherence time, which is much shorter than the code block length.
-This channel is drawn randomly at each coherence time, and forms an ergodic sequence over time.} Moreover, we assume large-scale fading (e.g. pathloss and shadowing effects), expressed by an attenuation factor $\alpha_{q,m}$.
-Explicitly, the channel $\hvec_{q,m}\sim {\cal CN}(\bm{0}_{N_{\rm t}},{\alpha_{q,m}} \Imat_{N_{\rm t}}), \forall q\in{\cal Q}, m \in \cal M $ varies at each coherence time, whereas $\alpha_{q,m}$ remains constant during the entire codeword. \end{assumption}
+\begin{assumption} The channels are Rayleigh, \gls{iid} block-fading.\footnote{ We use the standard definition of a block-fading channel (see \cite{tse2005Fundamentals}, Ch.
+5.4); that is, a channel that remains constant during a particular time block, dubbed coherence time, which is much shorter than the code block-length.
+This channel is drawn randomly at each coherence time and forms an ergodic sequence over time.
+The block-fading assumption also applies under interleaving (\cite{tse2005Fundamentals} Ch.
+5.4).} Moreover, we assume large-scale fading (e.g., pathloss and shadowing effects), expressed by an attenuation factor $\alpha_{q,m}$.
+Explicitly, the channel $\hvec_{q,m}\sim {\cal CN}(\bm{0}_{N_{ t}},{\alpha_{q,m}} \Imat_{N_{ t}}), \forall q\in{\cal Q}, m \in \cal M $ varies at each coherence time, whereas $\alpha_{q,m}$ remains constant during the entire codeword. \end{assumption}